damid/koranli-appliances-repair/README.md

 Build - Run
 ====
-Folders src and lib contain all the files needed to build and create a jar file.
+Folders src contain all the files needed to build and create a jar file.
+This project is a Maven project, providing all the libs in pom.xml.

 Usage
 ====